-We have audited the financial report of the Anglican Investment and Development Fund, which comprises the statement of financial position as at 31 December 2018, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of Anglican Investment and Development Fund, which comprises the statement of financial position as at 31 December 2019, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In our opinion, the accompanying financial report of the Anglican Investment and Development Fund is in accordance with the Australian Charities and Not-for-Profits Commission Act 2012, including:
+In our opinion, the accompanying financial report of Anglican Investment and Development Fund is in accordance with the Australian Charities and Not-for-Profits Commission Act 2012, including:

-- a) giving a true and fair view of the Anglican Investment and Development Fund's financial position as at 31 December 2018 and of its financial performance for the year ended on that date; and - b) complying with Australian Accounting Standards Reduced Disclosure Requirements and the Australian Charities and Not-for-Profits Commission Regulation 2013.
+- a) giving a true and fair view of the Anglican Investment and Development Fund's financial position as at 31 December 2019 and of its financial performance for the year ended on that date; and - b) complying with Australian Accounting Standards Reduced Disclosure Requirements, the Anglican Development Fund (Diocese of Canberra and Goulburn) Ordinance 1971 and the Australian Charities and Not-for-Profits Commission Regulation 2013.